 3. Statement of compliance

-These consolidated financial statements of the Group have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board (IASB) and the applicable provisions of UAE Federal Law No. (2) of 2015 (as amended).
+These consolidated financial statements of the Group have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board (IASB) and the applicable provisions of UAE Federal Law No. 32 of 2021.